nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 With that, our reverse shell was opened and we gained access into rabbit's account!

-In Rabbit's home directory, we have an interesting binary called **teaParty**:
+In rabbit's home directory, we have an interesting binary called **teaParty**:

 ![screenshot17](../assets/images/wonderland/screenshot17.png)